 Joe Don serves on the OkMRF Contract Committee.
 He has served on the OkMRF Board of Trustees since 2017.

 Tamera represents OkMRF District 4.
-She retired as Human Resource Director form the City of Shawnee after seventeen (17) years of service.
+Since December of 2018, she has been the Director of Management Services for Oklahoma Municipal Management Services.
+She retired as Human Resource Director form the City of Shawnee after seventeen (17) years of service in 2018.
 Tamera received a Bachelor of Science in Education with a Business Education degree from Oklahoma Baptist University and a Master of Education with a Vocational Business Education from the University of Central Oklahoma.
-Tamera’s work experience also includes 15 years as a Business Education instructor at Shawnee High School, an insurance claims examiner for Mutual of Omaha and Deputy City Clerk for the City of Woodward.
+Tamera’s work experience also includes 15 (fifteen) years as a Business Education instructor at Shawnee High School, an insurance claims examiner for Mutual of Omaha and Deputy City Clerk for the City of Woodward.
 In 2016, she was named the first George F. Wilkinson Award recipient designating her as the OkMRF Outstanding Authorized Agent.
 Tamera serves as Second Vice President of the Oklahoma Public Labor Relations Association.
-She also is a member of the Society for Human Resource Management, International Public Management Association for Human Resources and National Public Employer Labor Relations Association.
 Tamera has earned the SHRM-SCP, IPMA-SCP and the SPHR human resources certifications.
 She has a Certificate of Achievement in Public Plan Policy.

 Tamera serves on the OkMRF Administrative Committee.
 She has served on the OkMRF Board of Trustees since 2017.